-Generally, participants may borrow from their individual account balances in the Plans, excluding employer contributions made on or after January 1, 2011, employer retirement income contributions, transitional employer retirement income contributions, retiree medical savings contributions, legacy RTI Money Purchase Plan ("RTI MPP") balances and legacy RTI Roth Balances.
-However, participants in the Niles Bargaining Plan may borrow against employer contributions.
+Generally, participants may borrow from their individual account balances in the Plans, excluding employer contributions made on or after January 1, 2011, employer retirement income contributions, transitional employer retirement income contributions, and retiree medical savings contributions and legacy RTI International Metals Inc. Money Purchase Plan ("RTI MPP").
+However, RMI participants may borrow against employer contributions.

 The minimum loan amount permitted by the Plans is \$1,000.
 The maximum allowable loan from the Plans is the lesser of 50% of the participant's account balance or \$50,000.
 Loans are collateralized by a portion of the participant's account balance, and repayments are made by periodic payroll deductions over periods ranging up to 4 years for general purpose loans and 25 years for residential loans.
 Interest is charged on all loans at the prime rate plus 1% at the time the loan is executed.
-Interest rates ranged from 4.25% to 9.25% as of December 31, 2021 and 4.25% and 10.50% as of December 31, 2020.
-For each loan request, a \$100 loan processing fee is deducted from the loan amount to cover administrative expenses.
+Interest rates ranged from 4.25% to 9.25% as of both December 31, 2022 and 2021.
+For each loan request, a \$75 loan processing fee and \$25 loan maintenance fee are deducted from the loan amount to cover administrative expenses.